 All these things imprint directly to our minds.
 And then we try to live up to that standard.

-Every woman then wants to have that skinny body and become a fitness icon.
-Everybody then wants to dress that trendy outfit and become a fashion model in their own way.
+Every woman wants to have that skinny body and become a fitness icon.
+Everybody wants to dress that trendy outfit and become a fashion model in their own way.

-Nothing’s evil with that, I understand.
+Nothing’s evil with that of course.
 But it creates a delusion.
 It tricks the mind that we can’t be happy without those shiny objects.
 That we’ll never be successful if we don’t achieve financial freedom or greatness or fame.

 All these images distort the true meaning of life.
 And that’s one of the reasons we’re discontent despite all the things we have.
 The result?
 Stress.
 Peer pressure.
 Envy.
 Unhappiness.